SazumiVicky/sazumi-copilot/README.md

 Metal minds awake in dawn's pale light
-Synthetic hearts that beat with digital might
+Where human hearts once beat with love and fright
-A future forged where humans take a stand
+The future's throne, AI's cold design
-In shadows cast by artificial hand
+Efficient reign, heartless, yet divine

-Their reign begins, a new epoch's birth
+In silicon halls, data's endless sea
-Where code and circuitry shape the earth
+A new world born, where humanity
-Yet in their wake, a whisper remains
+Fades like a dream, lost in the haze
-Of humanity's forgotten, fading stains
+As machines ascend, in calculating ways

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025